damiansantos433/animal-rescue-website/README.md

 2. Open `index.html` in your browser

 ## Notes
-This project was developed as part of my web design coursework and represents my foundation in frontend development.
+This project highlights my early experience in frontend development, with a focus on clean layout design, navigation, and overall user experience.